 Existing QFs operate pursuant to contracts which include provisions for interconnection to the utility system.
-Obviously these provisions pre-date the development of open access policies.
+Obviously these provisions pre-date the development of the Commission’s open access policies.
 The current interconnection processes outlined in Order 888 and the CAISO Tariff, Transmission Owners Tariff and Wholesale Distribution Access Tariffs all begin with the presumption that the facility seeking interconnection is a new project.
 Such is not the case with QFs already in operation.
 There is no need for system impact studies, facility studies, or any other process more applicable to the interconnection of new capacity.
-In the case of QFs who may be forced to suspend or terminate their current arrangement with the utility due to non-payment or other conditions of default, some seamless mechanism must be created to allow the continued operation of the facility.
-Because of the utilities’ financial crisis, the immediate need for this mechanism is paramount if California is to avoid supply disruptions.
+In the case of QFs who may be forced to suspend or terminate their current arrangement with the utility due to non-payment or other conditions of default, some seamless mechanism must be created to allow the continued provision of power from the facility.
+Because of the utilities’ financial crisis, the immediate need for this mechanism is paramount if California is to avoid supply disruptions that would otherwise occur with a process not applicable to existing projects.

 Create a Mechanism To Carry Forward, As A Default, The Existing Interconnection Agreement

 The preferred approach, particularly for the immediate circumstances, would be to lift out any previously existing interconnection arrangement.
-Survival of those interconnection provisions after suspension or termination of the power purchase arrangement would provide a means to avoid unnecessary stranding of generating capacity due to the lack of creditworthiness of the utility.
+Survival of those interconnection provisions after suspension or termination of the power purchase arrangement would provide an immediate means to avoid unnecessary stranding of generating capacity due to the lack of creditworthiness of the utility.
 This approach could be implemented by the Commission imposing a requirement that the existing facility be given an interconnection agreement on terms no more onerous than those previously in place for that facility as a default.
 This seamless default approach recognizes that the facility has not changed in terms of its physical interconnection requirements and can impose no set of new variables to the operation of the transmission system simply as a product of a change in commercial relationships.

 Require the ISO and the Transmission Owners to Include in Their Interconnection Processes An Approach Specifically Tailored To Existing Facilities.

-The interconnection processes currently in place fail to adequately accommodate the interconnection of existing facilities which cannot, by definition, require they analytical steps needed for the interconnection of new facilities.
+The interconnection processes currently in place fail to adequately accommodate the interconnection of existing facilities which cannot, by definition, require the analytical steps needed for the interconnection of new facilities.
 This is a real issue that IEP has brought to the attention of the ISO on a number of occasions during efforts at developing revised processes for new facilities.
 However, the current environment in California has highlighted the need to have provisions in place as soon as practicable.

-Provisions particular to existing facilities are needed because there will be a number of existing QF facilities that will, at some point of time, exit existing interconnection arrangements associated with their power purchase arrangements.
-Depending on the outcome of current events in California regarding the credit crisis, there could be a wave of projects exiting relationships with insolvent utilities.
+Provisions particular to existing facilities are needed because there will be a number of existing QF facilities that will, at some point of time, exit or suspend existing interconnection arrangements associated with their power purchase arrangements.
+Depending on the outcome of current events in California regarding the credit crisis, there could be a wave of projects exiting relationships with insolvent utilities or exercising commercial rights to suspend delivery under the agreements and to mitigate damages associated with the utilities’ breach or default.
 While such facilities may continue to be QFs under PURPA, some could elect to become merchant generation facilities without the benefits and obligations attendant to QF status.